Felix White

 Felix Andrew Odell White (born 28 September 1984) is a British musician, best known as the guitarist of the British indie rock band The Maccabees and as founding member, guitarist and vocalist of 86TVs.
 He is also co-presenter on the cricket podcast Tailenders alongside Greg James, James Anderson and Matt Horan.

 Biography

 Early life

 White was born in Wandsworth, London, England.
 His mother, Lana White, was an editor in the publishing industry, and his father was involved in urban design.
 His mother suffered from multiple sclerosis and died in 2002, when White was 17.
-He was educated at Alleyn's School and studied Sociology at the University of Sussex.
+He was educated at Alleyn's School and studied sociology at the University of Sussex.
 White has two younger brothers, Hugo and Will.
 White is a lifelong supporter of Fulham F.C.

-2004-2017, 2025-Present: The Maccabees
+2004-2017, 2025-present: The Maccabees

 White was a founding member of the British indie rock band The Maccabees.
 He played the guitar, piano, and provided backing vocals.
 The band announced that they had decided to disband in August 2016.

-The Maccabees confirmed their comeback for 2025 on social media, complete with headline festival show at All Points East and European tour.
+The Maccabees confirmed their comeback for 2025 on social media, complete with headline festival show at All Points East and a European tour.